Cutting – Lacquer – Direct Metal Mastering – How to choose ? – Timing specifications

-For clients who don’t want to take any risk having to pay two cuttings due to a different approach of the sound treatment by the cutting engineer, we advise you to contact a cutting studio of your choice and if needed, attend the cutting process to have full satisfaction of your cutting.
+For customers who don’t want to take any risk having to pay two cuttings due to a different approach of the sound treatment by the cutting engineer, we advise you to contact a cutting studio of your choice and if needed, attend the cutting process to have full satisfaction of your cutting.
 In this case, your cutting studio will send us your cuttings and they will carry full responsibility of the AUDIO result and the sent lacquers.

 Here’s a list of cutting studios in case you want to choose for yourself…